fachat/csa_ultracpu/CPLD/README.md

 #### $e802 (59394) Bank Control

-- Bit 0-3: number of 32k bank in 512k RAM, for the lowest 32k of system
+- Bit 0-3: number of 32k bank in 512k Fast RAM (banks 0-7), for the lowest 32k of system
-- Bit 4-6: number of 2k character video memory block the $80xx-$87ff window points to; possible addresses in VRAM bank 0 (CPU bank 8) are:
-  - $80xx
-  - $88xx
-  - $90xx
-  - $98xx
-  - $a0xx
-  - $a8xx
-  - $b0xx
-  - $b8xx
-- Bit 7: unused, must be 0
+- Bit 4-7: unused, must be 0

-Note that the colour RAM window at $8800-$8fff maps correspondingly to start at
-  - $c0xx
-  - $c8xx
-  - ...
-  - $f8xx
+This allows re-mapping the lower 32k of bank 0, i.e. including stack and zeropage/direct page areas between multiple locations in fast RAM.

 #### $e803 (59395) Speed Control